 The Caffeine Comparison

 In head-to-head trials, a fifteen-minute nap typically outperforms a cup of coffee on memory tasks and matches it on alertness, without the rebound crash.
 Some studies have tested a nap plus coffee combo, where you drink coffee right before the nap so caffeine kicks in as you wake.
-Effective, but for most people the nap alone is sufficient.
+Effective, but for most people the nap alone is sufficient and avoids the late-day caffeine that disrupts nighttime sleep.

 What Actually Works